 We are very happy with the new principal and the direction the school is headed.
 As a room parent it seems like the parents are partly responsible for making situations worse by blaming others than helping with coming up with solutions especially when they don't get what they want.

 Awful school!!!!
 Parents DO NOT send your children here!
 It is overcrowded the teachers are stressed out and there is not enough adult supervision.
 I don't care if this now a charter school it does not change the fact that this is one of the worst schools in the area!
 If you can afford it send your kids to private school.....that's what we did and our daughter is so much happier now.
 SOEC is full of bullies without consequences!!!

-New principal is totally unresponsive despite repeated written requests for a meeting.
-My daughter started 3rd grade and her teacher rules the classroom like she's running a board meeting.
-My "Gifted" child is so unhappy and struggling with the approach but I am unable to get a meeting with the principal to discuss my concerns.
-The few informal interactions I have had with the principal have been a nightmare.
+My child started 2nd grade here this year.
+Her teacher so far has been responsive and she seems to be doing fine.
+However the few interactions I have had with the principal have been a nightmare.
 She does not have the experience to be leading this school.
-She does not respond to children or parents well at all and seems clueless on how to deal with them.
+She does not respond to children well at all and seems clueless on how to deal with them.
 In my personal conversations with her she has been flustered hostile and incompetent.
-I truly hope they find a new leader for this school or we'll be looking elsewhere for next year.
+I truly hope they find a new leader for this school.

 Ivy Bound Academy of Math, Science, and Technology Charter MCharter 5-8 233 students